You’ve probably received a few rude text messages in your life—or perhaps even realized only too late that you committed a texting faux pas yourself.

 1 Text unto others as you would have them text unto you.

 This goes for content as well as timing.
 If you’d feel weird getting a dancing hot dog sticker from your boss or a John Cena GIF from your mom, don’t send them one.
 If you’re not sure where the boundaries are, consider the perspective of the person you’re texting.

-Consider also whoever you’re texting near:
+Consider also whomever you’re texting near:

 2 Mind your surroundings.

 Wordlessly pulling out your phone to field a text in the middle of a face-to-face conversation tends to read as “I don’t care much about this interaction.”
 Likewise, texting at the movies is a nonverbal invitation for strangers to hiss at you.
 And the reasons to avoid doing so while driving extend far beyond decorum, but you get the idea.

 — Grammarly (@Grammarly) March 4, 2020

 3 Slow replies can be rude, but double texting is sometimes worse.

 The asynchronous nature of texting—that you don’t have to drop what you’re doing and reply this second—is part of its appeal.
 You’re texting so as to be unobtrusive, right?

 Say you text a colleague to ask an after-hours work question.
 They might love to give you a quick reply, but they might also be reading their kid a bedtime story—in which case texting them again a few minutes later is not a kind look.
 In this example, the breach of etiquette comes not from the lack of immediate response but from the seeming demand for one.